Gyoji. Sumo wrestling ref

 When he calls one side won, he points the side with fan.

-But the ref is not for only judgment.
-They have several duties, each of them intense.
-For example, writing wrestlers’ names on the tournament board with the Shuji (penmanship) and event planning for the game season.
-So, they also the management.
-One more, they create and keep all fight records.
-So, they are SUPER BUSY!
+However, refs are not only for judgment.
+They have several duties, each of which is intense—for example, writing wrestlers’ names on the tournament board with the Shuji (a traditional Japanese penmanship style) and event planning for the game season.

 How do they get the Job?

-Thus, the total number of refs is not so many.
-The sumo official institution has only 45 members, and they hire only one as a new member every year.
+Thus, the total number of refs is not many.
+The official institution of Sumo has only 45 members, and they hire only one new member every year.
 So, it is an elite profession/career.

 One more surprise.
 There are no interviews or exams.
 So then, who could be the Gyozi?

-It is a long way.
-Someone who wants to be that needs some process.
-First, he must join a sumo club* before they get 19 years old.
+First, he must join a sumo club before they turn 19 years old.

 After he joins, he works as an attendant for the higher-ranked wrestler and waits till a recommendation (from the institution) comes.